Check it before

 Over a period of time, scammers use a variety of means to build a detailed profile of your most sensitive personal documents and information.
 Armed with things like your passport, driver’s licence, TFN, birth certificate, banking details and photos, they then recreate your identity.
 This allows them to access your existing financial accounts, and even apply for new credit cards and loans in your name.
 They may also try to sell your identity to other cyber criminals.

-Threat & penalty scams
+Threat & Penalty Scams

 Rather than subtle deception, these scams are all about aggression and fear.
 Scammers will contact their victims with highly demanding phone calls (sometimes using recorded messages), emails or text messages impersonating official organisations with threats of penalties, arrest, legal action and even physical harm if they don’t provide immediate information and/or payment.
+Scammers are even known to victimise victims, targeting people again who have already lost money to other scams by claiming to be money-recovery agents.

 Business Email Compromise (BEC) scams